Skip to main content

 While Anna calls it "God", Ellen calls it "destiny" in connection to the sky and sea.
 This will find parallel in the narrative when Count Orlok tells her "Yet, even now we are fated", and Professor Von Franz taunts Thomas: "In vain!
 In vain!
 You run in vain!
 You cannot out-run her destiny!"
 The association with Count Orlok is clear: he'll arrive to Wisburg by sea, and he's a Solomonar, a great sorcerer with power over storms and winds (sky); which he'll also use on his journey, as he enchants: "Nature, increase thy thunders, and hasten me upon the wings of thy barbarous winds".

 Anna Harding, like Emma Corrin revealed, is "Lutheran from a conservative household", and she is portrayed as a religious and God-fearing woman.
 Yet, she, like most characters from the "Dracula" novel, attest to Lucy Westenra's innocence and purity, and doesn't take her words as "blasphemous" or anything of that sort, but as a consequence of her melancholy, as she calls Ellen a "sweet romantic" and "Leni, your words spring from your honest heart".
 As Anna tells her husband, Ellen is "blameless of her malady".
+Anna, according to Corrin, is torn between her religious belief and this unconditional friendship [with Ellen]”.

 This finds reference in the "Dracula" novel when Dr. Jack Stewart says something similiar: "Lucy, you are an honest hearted girl, I know.
 I should not be here speaking to you as I am now if I did not believe you clean grit, right through to the very depths of your soul.